|

 Water Bottle Xylophone

-Welcome to my water bottle xylophone activity page.
-Here you will find: 1) a Virtual Water Bottle Xylophone you can play right now on your computer; 2) directions on how to build a 5-note water bottle xylophone; and 3) information on building and playing an 8-note water bottle xylophone — including step-by-step instructions, playing tips, beginning exercises and songs, and music you can play with two to four people.
-So take a couple of minutes, play the virtual xylophone, learn how to make your homemade instrument, and discover all of the great songs your water bottle xylophone can play.
+Welcome to my page of making and playing a water bottle xylophone.
+Here you will find: 1) a Virtual Water Bottle Xylophone you can hear right now on your computer; 2) directions on how to build a 5-note water bottle xylophone; and 3) information on building and playing an 8-note water bottle xylophone.
+So take a couple of minutes, hear the water bottle xylophone and learn how to make this instrument!

 Virtual Water Bottle Xylophone

 As you will hear: more water produces a lower pitch, and less water produces a higher pitch.
-In the activity (below) you can play my water bottle xylophone with the actual sounds I recorded in my kitchen.
+In the video (below) you can hear my water bottle xylophone with the actual sounds I recorded in my kitchen.

 Building a 5-note Water Bottle Xylophone